core-interaction/core-interaction.github.io/topic/box-model/index.md

 But this is often unintuitive and doesn’t fit with most web design patterns, so it is very common (nearly universal) to instead set this to `box-sizing: border-box;` which makes padding and border exist *inside* the content dimensions.
 Then padding is easier to think of as an *inset*. ([W3C](https://www.w3.org/TR/css-box-3/) probably got this default wrong.
 Good ol’ CSS!)

-{% include figure.html src='box-model-border.svg' caption='With `box-sizing: border-box;` the defacto standard.' %}
+{% include figure.html src='box-model-border.svg' caption='With `box-sizing: border-box;` the defacto standard.
+Most [CSS resets](/topic/css#resets) will do this for you!
+Like I said, very common.' %}

-Let’s take a look, going inside-to-outside.
+Let’s take a look at this box, going inside-to-outside.